 - When to stop the test: Refer to the stopping marker after Talk About a Scene. - Practice and Modeling: A practice question is included as part of the Recording Check so the test examiner may provide feedback to let the student know they are responding correctly.
-The practice question in the Recording Check is "Describe what you are wearing today."
-For example, if the student responded to the practice question saying, "A shirt and pants," the test examiner lets the student know the response was correct.
-If the student does not successfully respond, the test examiner models a correct response for the student, saying, "You could have said, 'I am wearing blue pants and a white shirt.'" - Prompting Guidelines: The prompting guidelines vary for each Speaking task type.
+The practice question in the Recording Check is "Describe your favorite food."
+For example, if the student responded to the practice question saying, "A hamburger and fries," the test examiner lets the student know the response was correct.
+If the student does not successfully respond, the test examiner models a correct response for the student, for example, saying, "You could have said, 'My favorite food is a hamburger and fries.'" - Prompting Guidelines: The prompting guidelines vary for each Speaking task type.
 The words that the test examiner can say are located on the page that is read to the student.
-Test examiners should be familiar with each task type and the prompting guidelines. - Oral Reading of Test Questions: Because of the length and complexity of some questions read by the test examiner, it is suggested to practice reading the text out loud several times prior to testing a student. - Pointing: Some questions require the test examiner to point, as indicated by the icon, while reading the text out loud to the student.
-This should be rehearsed prior to the test administration.
-Do not point to pictures or text unless directed to in this DFA.
-Test examiners may use the cursor, pencil or pen, or their finger to point. - Anchors and Rubrics: The test examiner should take time to read through the anchors and scoring rubrics for each test question before testing.
-Scoring of the Speaking domain occurs as the test is being administered.
+Test examiners should be familiar with each task type and the prompting guidelines. - Oral Reading of Test Questions: Because of the length and complexity of some questions read by the test examiner, it is suggested to practice reading the text out loud several times prior to testing a student.